|

 which I hope will become more apparent in our discussion of clouds later on,

 and extends into the discussion on the OODA loop, strategy, and paradigms.
 Let’s have a look at the composite verbalization.
-(1)
+(1) We don’t

-We don’t agree about the direction or completeness of the solution.
-(3)
+agree about the direction or

-We can see additional negative outcomes.
-(4)
+additional negative outcomes.
+(4) We can see

-We can see real obstacles.
-(5)
+real obstacles.
+(5) We doubt

-We doubt the collaboration of others.
+the collaboration of others.
 Hidden in the words “extent” and “completeness” are

-aspects of the detail complexity
+aspects of the detail complexity of the problem

-of the problem and detail
+complexity of the problem and the dynamic

 complexity of the solution.
-Hidden in
+We will

-other pages.
+examine these aspects more fully on other pages.
 Now, however, we find that we have reverted to the

 language of resistance.
 Which one are